-ROAD SAFETY IN OIC MEMBER COUNTRIES
+ROAD SAFETY IN OIC MEMBER COUNTRIES1

 Table 7 provides mortality statistics for countries in each of the three OIC regions; i.e. MENA, Asia, and Sub-Saharan Africa.
 An interesting, and somewhat surprising result of Table 7 is the relatively high mortality rate of five of the six high income (>15,000 US\$) OIC member countries.
 UAE, Qatar, Kuwait, Oman and Saudi Arabia all have mortality rates that are significantly higher than what would be expected in high income countries internationally.
-Of the high income countries, only Bahrain has a mortality rate marginally below the expected norm.
+Of the high-income countries, only Bahrain has a mortality rate marginally below the expected norm.
 Turkey as a middle income country also has a lower mortality rate than expected.
 Since these data do not take into account important factors, such as the degree of motorisation (and amount of travel), the results must be viewed with some caution.
-Although it is generally accepted that most high income countries are highly developed with a high degree of motorisation, this is not always the case.
+Although it is generally accepted that most high-income case.
 Countries such as Bahrain may be defined as high income, but are yet to experience associated growth in motorisation and transport infrastructure development.